-Supervisor Hooper purchased a box of colored lead for his Eversharp pencil when he heard it was a bargain, a 20c pack for 10c.
+Supervisor Hooper purchased a box of colored lead for his Eversharp pencil when he heard it was a bargain, a 29c pack for 10c.
 He jumped at the bargain but spent the balance of the day taking the jam out of his pencil.
 Any one may have same free by calling on Mr. Hooper.

-A little song by Burke and Moore-"The
+A little song by Burke and Moore-The

-Dog Watch Twins.
+Dog Watch Twins,"

-Who left the empty bottle at the Hamilton

-Club and caused the investigation?
+Who left the empty bottle at the Hamilton Club and caused the investigation?

-Supervisor Victorson, the tunnel brings his supper in a wagon.
-Can this boy eat!
+Supervisor Victorson, the tunnel man, brings his supper in a wagon.
+Can this boy eat?

 We are wondering why it is that Mr. Silverman, the waste paper man, stops when he sees our noble Supervisor Sunmacher and asks him if he has any more old newspapers.

-Mr. P. J. Duffy has a fine bunch of men but

-try as he may to keep peace in the family, there is always a RAU among them.

-It was a cold Sunday morning-Supervisor Milton had cold feet but you should have seen his "boiling" neck.
+Mr. P. J. Duffy has a fine bunch of men but try as he may to keep peace in the family, there is always a RAU among them.
+It was a cold Sunday morning-Supervisor the job after his recent illness.